JanAdell/RuinExplorer/README.md

 # Videogame Development: Ruin Explorer
 Repository dedicated to the project releases of the Videogame Development subject from GDDV (CITM, UPC).

-In this project we will attempt to put together a vertical platformer called Ruin Explorer, based on difficult platforming and the freedom of advancing taking whichever route the player prefers.
+In this project we will attempt to put together a vertical platformer called Ruin Explorer, based on difficult platforming and the freedom of advancing taking whichever route the player prefers (even though that preferred route may not be the most optimal).

 ## Controls